nhayward/revpit/user/pages/02.editors/cassandra-brown/bio.md

 instagram:
     name: thatwemightfly
     url: 'https://www.instagram.com/thatwemightfly'
-2018-editor: true
+2019-editor: true
 mini: true
 ---

 ##### Bio

-The complete Ravenclaw package, EDITOR CASSANDRA, earned her MA in creative writing with a concentration on novel writing from Newcastle University.
-She spent a few years as an agent intern before joining the staff for rights reversions and as a guide for self publishing.
-Her international perspective gives her a unique edge in the industry and she reads widely to stay abreast of the market.
-While YA is where her heart lives, she also has experience in NA and adult crossovers, as well as upper middle grade.
-She is thrilled each time projects go on to sell to publishers and top the NYTimes Bestseller lists.
-With a quick turnaround time and experience you can trust, your work will be transformed into a book you can afford to be proud of.
-She can be found in drinking tea and playing with her dog Mollie in Capac, Michigan.
+The complete Ravenclaw package, EDITOR CASSANDRA specializes in YA novels, and will accept upper middle grade and adult crossovers.
+She earned her BA in English from Rochester College where she is now faculty, and her MA in Creative Writing from Newcastle University.
+She can be found drinking tea, practicing MMA, and playing with her dogs in Capac, MI

 ##### MSWL

-YA is where my heart lives.
-I accept all genres.
-Love witches and adventures and end of the earth and space.
-Give me the weird, funny, scary, contemplative, love-stricken, and the books of your hearts.
-But please, no sexy aliens, vamps/weres, or angels/demons.
-Will also accept NA, adult crossovers, and upper MG.
+YA, NA, and upper MG for all genres
+ * dystopians
+ * end of the world survival epics
+ * witches/magic
+ * historical fiction
+ * sci-fi
+ * space and spaceships (but no sex with aliens)
+ * fantasy (both high and low)
+ * retellings and reimaginings
+ * Austen inspired
+ * contemporary
+ * romances
+ * mysteries
+ * suspense
+ * thrillers
+ * high-stakes countdowns
+ * horror
+ * weird stuff
+ * adventure
+ * toe-curling reads

 ##### Q&A